 In Congress, Cindy is committed to working with Democratic and Republican colleagues to put forward practical, bipartisan solutions to reduce costs, increase choice for consumers, lower the costs of prescription drugs, expand coverage across Iowa and streamline regulations for small businesses.

-As a member of the Affordable and Accessible Health Care Task Force, Cindy committed to advancing practical, bipartisan policies to improve our healthcare system.
+As a member of the Affordable and Accessible Health Care Task Force, Cindy is committed to advancing practical, bipartisan policies to improve our healthcare system.

 For more information concerning work and views related to Health Care, please contact our office.